 After breakfast this morning, the crew bids you farewell before you disembark the ship, with time to look back on great memories from a superb trip.

 Prices are per person based on one person in a twin cabin for sole occupancy.
 The price includes full board from dinner on your day of arrival until breakfast on your final day; if you choose to travel with us on any of the full day excursions by coach, a packed lunch will be provided.
-Anyone choosing to stay on the ship may of course have lunch in the restaurant; morning/afternoon tea and coffee; all visits and excursions as mentioned in the brochure, airport transfers, coach travel as mentioned and the services of a Riviera Travel Tour Manager.
+Anyone choosing to stay on the ship may of course have lunch in the restaurant; morning/afternoon tea and coffee; all visits and excursions as mentioned in the brochure, coach travel as mentioned and the services of a Riviera River Cruises Tour Manager.

 Please note that on-board Wi-Fi speeds may vary.